MarkZH/Genetic_Chess/README.md

     * If compiling with Visual Studio, look in x86/Release or x64/Release for the compiled program.
-3. Every few hours or days, pause the gene pool with `Ctrl-Z` (Linux) or `Ctrl-C` (on Windows) and run `analysis/run_all_plots.sh pool.txt 1` to generate plots and other data showing the evolution and behavior of the specimens.
+3. Every few hours or days, pause the gene pool with `Ctrl-Z` (Linux) or `Ctrl-C` (on Windows) and run `analysis/run_all_plots.sh gene_pool_config_example.txt 1` to generate plots and other data showing the evolution and behavior of the specimens.
    * This script requires the program `octave` to run.